mattermost/mattermost-handbook/contributors/join-us/localization.md

 2. The translation server pulls the latest string changes as they are committed to the codebase.
 3. Translators are notified when strings are new or changed.
 4. Translators add and update string translations.
-5. Each Monday, at 22:00 GMT, a job opens PRs in GitHub to the main branches of the [mattermost-server](https://github.com/mattermost/mattermost-server), [mattermost-webapp](https://github.com/mattermost/mattermost-webapp), [mattermost-mobile-v2](https://github.com/mattermost/mattermost-mobile/tree/gekidou), and [mattermost-desktop](https://github.com/mattermost/mattermost-desktop) repositories.
+5. Each Monday, at 22:00 GMT, a job opens PRs in GitHub to the main branches of the [mattermost-server and mattermost-webapp](https://github.com/mattermost/mattermost/), [mattermost-mobile](https://github.com/mattermost/mattermost-mobile/), and [mattermost-desktop](https://github.com/mattermost/desktop) repositories.
 Weekly PRs contain several commits, one per modified language.
 Changes are merged back into each branch after a security/consistency review.

 PRs will also be submitted on the day of major feature complete, code complete, and release candidates to ensure latest translations are included in the release.